FAQs on Medicare Financing and Trust Fund Solvency

 The solvency of the Medicare Hospital Insurance trust fund, out of which Part A benefits are paid, is a common way of measuring Medicare’s financial status, though because it only focuses on the status of Part A, it does not present a complete picture of total program spending.
 Medicare solvency is measured by the level of assets in the Part A trust fund.
 In years when annual income to the trust fund exceeds benefits spending, the asset level increases, and when annual spending exceeds income, the asset level decreases.
 This matters because when spending exceeds income and the assets are fully depleted, Medicare will not have sufficient funds to pay hospitals and other providers for all Part A benefits that are provided in a given year.

-Beginning in 2018 and moving forward in the future, Part A spending exceeds Part A revenues, leading to a gradual depletion of assets in the HI trust fund.
-For example, in 2021, the Medicare actuaries estimated that the HI trust fund would begin the year with $185 billion in assets, but because spending is estimated to exceed revenue by $15 billion this year, the trust fund is expected to end the year with $170 billion in assets (Figure 2).
-By 2025, assets in the trust fund at the beginning of the year will have decreased to $73 billion, and with $50 billion more in spending than in revenues that year, assets will drop to $23 billion by the end of 2025.
-And by 2026, the $23 billion in assets in the HI trust fund at the start of the year is projected to be insufficient to cover the shortfall between projected spending and revenues, leading to a deficit of $31 billion by the end of that year.
+In the coming decade, based on current projections from the Medicare trustees, Part A spending will exceed Part A revenues each year beginning in 2023, leading to a gradual depletion of assets in the HI trust fund (Figure 2).
+For example, in 2023, the Medicare trustees project that the HI trust fund will begin the year with $172.4 billion in assets, but because spending is projected to exceed revenue by $3 billion, the trust fund is expected to end the year with $169.4 billion in assets.
+By the beginning of 2027, assets in the trust fund will have decreased to $93.3 billion, and with $45 billion more in spending than in revenues that year, assets will drop to $48.3 billion by the end of 2027.
+And in 2028, the $48.3 billion in assets in the HI trust fund at the start of the year are projected to be insufficient to cover the $56.9 billion shortfall between projected spending and revenues, leading to a deficit in the trust fund of $8.6 billion by the end of that year.

 When is the HI trust fund projected to be depleted, and what happens if there is a shortfall?

-Each year, Medicare’s actuaries provide an estimate of the year when the HI trust fund asset level is projected to be fully depleted.
-In the 2020 Medicare Trustees report, the actuaries projected that assets in the Part A trust fund will be depleted in 2026, just five years from now (Figure 3).
-A more recent projection from the Congressional Budget Office also estimated depletion of the HI trust fund in 2026.
+Each year, the Medicare trustees provide an estimate of the year when the HI trust fund asset level is projected to be fully depleted.
+In the 2022 Medicare Trustees report, the trustees projected that assets in the Part A trust fund will be depleted in 2028, six years from now.
+This is a modest improvement from the projection in the 2021 Medicare Trustees report, when the depletion date was projected to be 2026.
+A recent projection from the Congressional Budget Office estimated depletion of the HI trust fund somewhat further out, in 2030—but still within the next 10 years (Figure 3).

-In the 30 years prior to 2021, the HI trust fund has come within five years of depletion only twice – in 1996 and again in 1997 (Figure 4).
-At that time, Congress enacted legislation to reduce Medicare spending obligations to improve the fiscal outlook of the trust fund.
+Since 1990, the HI trust fund has come within six years of depletion six times, including this year’s projection—in 1993, 1996, 1997, 2020, 2021, and 2022 (Figure 4).
+To improve the fiscal outlook of the trust fund in the mid-1990s, Congress enacted legislation to reduce Medicare spending obligations.
 To date, lawmakers have never allowed the HI trust fund to be fully depleted.

 While some describe the trust fund as heading toward “bankruptcy” or “going broke”, it is important to note that the Medicare program will not cease to operate if assets are fully depleted, because revenue will continue flowing into the fund from payroll taxes and other sources.
-Based on data from Medicare’s actuaries, in 2026, Medicare will be able to cover 94% of Part A benefits spending with revenues plus the small amount of assets remaining at the beginning of the year, and just under 90% with revenues alone in 2027 through 2029.
+Based on data from the Medicare trustees, in 2028, Medicare will be able to cover almost all of Part A benefits spending with revenues plus the small amount of assets remaining at the beginning of the year, and just under 90% with revenues alone in 2029 through 2031, once the assets are depleted.
 However, there is no automatic process in place or precedent to determine how to apportion the available funds or how to fill the shortfall.

 How large is the projected shortfall?